 25. The Titanic cost $7.5 million to build.

-The body of the richest man on board, John Jacob Astor, was found with his gold pocket watch dangling from its chain.
-Investigators believed Astor had checked his watch right before leaping from the Titanic.
+27. The body of the wealthiest man on board, John Jacob Astor, was found with his gold pocket watch dangling from its chain.
+Investigators believed Astor had checked his eye right before leaping from the Titanic.

 28. 26 of those on board were honeymooning couples.

-- 30. Lady Duff Gordon, one of the biggest fashion designers of her time, and her husband, Sir Cosmo Duff Gordon, both were saved but were later accused of bribing the crew to row off with only 12 people in their lifeboat.
+30. Lady Duff Gordon, one of the most prominent fashion designers of her time, and her husband, Sir Cosmo Duff Gordon, both were saved but were later accused of bribing the crew to row off with only 12 people in their lifeboat.

-- 32. One of the lifeboats was found in the ocean almost a month after the sinking with three bodies in it.
-Resources
+32. One of the lifeboats was found in the ocean almost a month after the sinking with three bodies.